-D.3.5 Payables (trade not insurance)
+D.3.2 Payables (trade not insurance)

 The first part of the balance relates to document duty payable to the Commissioner for Revenue.
-The balance due in this respect is €1,155K.
-The remaining balance relates to trade creditors in respect of services provided to the Company amounting to €363K.
-The total payables (trade, not insurance) as at December 2022 was €1,518K.
+The balance due in this respect is €1,357K.
+The remaining balance relates to trade creditors in respect of services provided to the Company amounting to €154K and income tax payable amounting to €1,017K.
+The total payables (trade, not insurance) as at December 2023 was €2,587K.
 There are no differences between the Solvency II valuation and IFRS valuation of payables (trade, not insurance) and no change in the valuation approach during the reporting period.
 No estimation methods, adjustment for future value or valuation judgements are required for these balances.

-D.3.6 Any other liabilities, not elsewhere shown
+D.3.3 Any other liabilities, not elsewhere shown

 These include amounts related to accruals, deferred income, and the property lease liability.
 The property lease liability is valued at the present value of lease payments payable over the term of the contract.
 The liability is subsequently increased with the unwinding of the discount and decreases with any lease payments made.
-The balance due in respect of these property lease liabilities amounted to €745K.
+The balance due in respect of these property lease liabilities amounted to $\leq$ 652K.
 There are no differences between the Solvency II valuation and IFRS valuation.